RicardoDominguez/gpreps-matlab/README.md

 Velocity feedback neccesary changes:
  * Change init_params
- * Change forward models - inputs to system working properly or not
- * Predict reward - how to sample from policy and all that
  * Change "main.c" between open loop and velocity feedback" and also policy changes only every sample.